otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

 # Exercise I. Data preparation

+## Datasets

+• Dataset 1 (DS1) - This data set comprises just a small proportion of a lane of singleend standard RAD data.

+• Dataset 2 (DS2) - A fragment of a lane of paired-end RAD sequences that have been double-digested with two restriction enzymes.
+       You will use these first two data sets to become familiar with the structure of RAD sequences, as well as to become proficient with the pre-processing (i.e. cleaning and de-multiplexing) of data before alignment or assembly.
+Dataset 1 (DS1) - This dataset consists of two samples of single-end RAD data from the same set of samples, but constructed in two different libraries and sequenced independently.

 ## Part 1: Single-end reads

 The first step in the analysis of all short-read sequencing data, including RAD-seq